Noise shaping

-Noise shaping is a technique typically used in digital audio, image, and video processing, usually in combination with dithering, as part of the process of quantization or bit-depth reduction of a digital signal.
+Noise shaping is a technique typically used in digital audio, image, and video processing, usually in combination with dithering, as part of the process of quantization or bit-depth reduction of a signal.
 Its purpose is to increase the apparent signal-to-noise ratio of the resultant signal.
 It does this by altering the spectral shape of the error that is introduced by dithering and quantization; such that the noise power is at a lower level in frequency bands at which noise is considered to be less desirable and at a correspondingly higher level in bands where it is considered to be more desirable.
 A popular noise shaping algorithm used in image processing is known as ‘Floyd Steinberg dithering’; and many noise shaping algorithms used in audio processing are based on an ‘Absolute threshold of hearing’ model.

 Operation

-Noise shaping works by putting the quantization error in a feedback loop.
-Any feedback loop functions as a filter, so by creating a feedback loop for the error itself, the error can be filtered as desired.
+Any feedback loop functions as a filter.
+Noise shaping works by putting quantization noise in a feedback loop designed to filter the noise as desired.

+Low-pass boxcar filter example

 For example, consider the feedback system: